 bringing you to the world via pilgrimages of excellence

 A full day excursion to the Aran Island of Inishmore the largest of the Aran Islands.
 Climb to Dún Aonghusa.
 One of the most famous and most important prehistoric sites in Europe, this semi circular stone fort sits dramatically on top of a 100 meter drop into the sea.
-We return to Galway, where you are free to enjoy dinner on your own, and discover many of the pubs with live Trad music.
+We return to Galway, where you are free to enjoy dinner on your own, and discover many of the pubs with live Trad music.(B)

-Day Ten: As we depart the West Coast of Ireland, we board our train to Dublin, with time for last minute shopping, and visits.
-This evening, we have dinner at The Church: The former St. Mary’s Church of Ireland is one of the earliest examples of a galleried church in Dublin.
+This morning, a historical treat, as we mingle with many dressed in costumes of 1904 to celebrate Ulysses, James Joyce’s chronicle of a day in the life of Leopold Bloom.
+Celebrations erupt throughout the day as revelers reenact aspects of the famous work.
+This afternoon, time for last minute shopping, and visits.
+This evening, we have dinner at The Church: The former St. Mary’s Church of Ireland is one of the earliest examples of a galleried church in Dublin..
+(B,D)

-Day Eleven: Bid farewell as you board your transatlantic flight home, filled with memories of your time in The Republic of Ireland.
+17 June - Bid farewell as you board your transatlantic flight home, filled with memories of your time in The Republic of Ireland.